electricimp/Usb/docs/DriverDevelopmentGuide.md

 It is called by USB Drivers Framework when USB device is detached and all resources should be released.

-It is important to note all device resources are released prior to this function call and attempts to access Device or Endpoint members may result in an exception being thrown.
+It is not recommended to access `USB.Device` or endpoint instances created by the framework from the callback as they may have already been partially released by this moment `release` is called.
+So any attempts to access these objects and their members from the callback may throw exceptions.

-The methos should be used by the drivers to clean up the driver related resources and free an external resource if necessary.
+The methods should be used by the drivers to clean up the driver related resources and free an external resource if necessary.

 ### _typeof()

 Meta-function to return class name when `typeof <instance>` is invoked.
 Uses to identify the driver instance type in runtime (for example, for debugging purposes).

 ##### Example